kawansoft/SympleGit-Java/README.md

-# SmoothGit-Java
+# SympleGit-Java
-A simple Git wraper in Java for the rest of us
+A simple Git wrapper in Java for the rest of us